Tennis Clubs in Kalamazoo & Southwest Michigan

 Has a Michigan player ever won the Kalamazoo Nationals? +

-Aaron Krickstein, born in Ann Arbor and raised in Grosse Pointe, Michigan, won the USTA Boys' 18s singles title at Kalamazoo in 1983 at age 16 -- one of the few Michigan-resident players to claim the top prize at the Nationals.
-Krickstein went on to reach ATP No. 6 (1990) and is considered one of the greatest Michigan-raised tennis players of all time.
-A handful of other Kalamazoo-area players have reached the Nationals across the decades, including Scott Oudsema, the first Kalamazoo-area player seeded in the top 10 in 18s singles, who reached the 2004 final.
+Aaron Krickstein, born in Ann Arbor and raised in Grosse Pointe, Michigan, won the USTA Boys' 18s singles title at Kalamazoo in 1983 -- a rare Michigan-resident champion at the top prize of the Nationals.
+Krickstein went on to reach ATP No. 6 in 1990 and is considered one of the greatest Michigan-raised tennis players of all time.
+Kalamazoo-area players have reached the Nationals across the decades as well: Scott Oudsema was the first Kalamazoo-area player ever seeded in the top 10 in 18s singles, reaching the 2004 final as the No. 4 seed before losing to No. 3 Scoville Jenkins, and Kalamazoo-area junior Nick Rinks remains the only Kalamazoo-area player to win a title at the tournament, taking the 16s doubles crown with Vahid Mirzadeh in 2002.

 Are the clubs listed affiliated with Tennis Circuits®? +